okhlybov/tclbuildtest/README.md

 where the Tcl interpreter is instructed to load the TclBuildTest source directly from a file placed alongside the `all.tcl` currently executed thus effectively bypassing the default Tcl package loading mechanism.

-As long as TclBuildTest code is not (yet) stabilized, this variant might be preferable as the package-specific test code can be (or might eventually become) incompatible with the installed system-wide TclBuildTest.
+As long as TclBuildTest code is not (yet) stabilized, this variant might be preferable as the package-specific test code can be (or might eventually become) incompatible with the installed system-wide TclBuildTest package.